Plastics and thermoplastics can be weld using hot plate welding also called mirror welding.

 For this type of welding, many parts can be used.
 Thus, the parts can be either car lights, air distributor or tank.

-Mirror welding is the ideal thermoplastic welding process.
+Mirror welding is the ideal thermoplastic joining process.
 Indeed, this type of welding is suitable for almost all thermoplastic materials.
 Also, two materials with similar melting points and melt viscosities may be welded using the hot plate technology (provided that they are chemically compatible).

 Access to all our download resources